dtheekshanalinux/dtheekshanalinux/README.md

 #### Full stack web developer
 Nice to meet you!
 My name is Dinindu Theekshana.
 And I'm from sri lanka also I really like to learn new languages and frameworks.
 I'm currently learning React and work as a python Django developer.

-Skills: Django/ REACT / JS / HTML / CSS / PYTHON / ARDUINO
+Skills: Django / REACT / JS / HTML / CSS / PYTHON / ARDUINO

 - 🔭 I’m currently working on Blogsite
 - 🌱 I’m currently learning React